Bidens Justice Department May Defend Trump in Capitol Riot Prosecution | ExBulletin

 Bidens Justice Department May Defend Trump in Capitol Riot Prosecution

-WASHINGTON, June 22 (Reuters) – Former U.S. President Donald Trump may have an unlikely ally to defend him against lawsuits alleging he instigated an uprising on the U.S. Capitol: President Joe Bidens Justice Department.
+WASHINGTON (Reuters) – Former U.S. President Donald Trump may have an unlikely ally to defend him against lawsuits alleging he instigated the U.S. Capitol uprising: President Joe Bidens Justice Department.

+FILE PHOTO: An explosion caused by police ammunition is seen as supporters of US President Donald Trump gather in front of the United States Capitol in Washington, United States, January 6, 2021.
+REUTERS / Leah Millis

 The Biden administration has paved the way for that possibility, say constitutional scholars and business lawyers, arguing in an unrelated libel case against Trump that presidents enjoy full immunity for their comments while in office – and the right to a defense by government lawyers.
 The Bidens Justice Department used that rationale in a surprise ruling this month to continue defending Trump in a case filed by E. Jean Carroll, who claims Trump raped her 25 years ago and then lied about it during her tenure, defaming her.